MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-custom-visuals-certified.md

 ---
-title: Certified Power BI custom visualizations
+title: Certified Power BI custom visuals
 description: Requirements and process to submit a custom visual for certification.
 And a list of already certified custom visuals.
-author: mihart
+author: markingmyname
-ms.author: mihart
+ms.author: maghan
 manager: kfile
 ms.reviewer: ''
 featuredvideoid: ''